 - 1 Tbsp soy sauce

 - In a medium saucepan, cover the frozen edamame with water and bring to a boil.
-Boil for 3 minutes, drain and set aside.
+Boil for 3 minutes, drain, and set aside in a medium-sized bowl to cool.

-- Combine the sesame oil, soy sauce, and rice vinegar and pour over the edamame.
+- Combine the sesame oil, soy sauce, and rice vinegar a small bowl, mixing well.

-- Add in the shredded carrot and sesame seeds to the edamame mixture and mix well.
+- Add the sesame oil mixture, grated carrot and toasted sesame seeds to the edamame mixture and mix well.

 |Sesame Edamame Salad||Serves 4